Post

 • Demo Page: https://chirpy.cotes.page/

-• Supports multi-category classification and tag features
+• Supports multi-category classification and tag functionality

 • Supports comment functionality through Disqus, Giscus, etc.